-Libraries, computer labs, and laboratories in which hands-on-learning occurs will undergo cleaning at least once per day using an EPA-approved disinfectant.
+Libraries, computer labs, and laboratories in which hands-on-learning occurs will undergo cleaning after each class period using an EPA-approved disinfectant.

 Student desks will be wiped down with an EPA-approved disinfectant at least once a day.

 Playground and other common-use equipment will undergo regular and routine cleaning.